billy-paul1234/RouterRD/README.md

 'M'      -->  Time in minutes
 'S'      -->  Time is seconds

-routerrd -h --> to display this discription
+routerrd -h --> to display this usage options

 ```